DaniilTymofeev/Tymofieiev_abz.agency/README.md

 A simple SwiftUI application built as a test task for an interview.
 It demonstrates working with REST APIs (GET/POST), pagination, form validation, and offline mode handling.

 I've created all the key feature listed, applied all designs and mockups, used all the available information given to me.
-Also I had a great time practising, polishing and impoving developer fundamentals, design paterns, best practices, applying better UX for users.
-I had a lot of insiparation to put into this test App, making it better, showing my vision, while still be 99.9% stricked to design and assignment i was given.
+Also I had a great time practising, polishing and improving developer fundamentals, design patterns, best practices, applying better UX for users.
+I had a lot of inspiration to put into this test App, making it better, showing my vision, while still be 99.9% strict to design and assignment i was given.

 Thnank You